n-meunier/dl-docker/README.md

 ## How to use

-1- Build the docker image:
+1- Build the docker image (Check [this for how to install Docker](https://docs.docker.com/install/)):
 ```
 $ docker build -t dl-docker .
 ```